WillzZhu/CSS/test-and-code/README.md

 Topic 8: wa hi church said new state john law
 Topic 9: state year thi cost 000 ani unit busi
 ```
+15 Categories: adventure, belles_lettres, editorial, fiction, government, hobbies, humor, learned, lore, mystery, news, religion, reviews, romance, science_fiction

 The algorithm discovers the information relating to government, hobbies (cook), and humor (musical).
 See Topic 6-9.

 However, the algorithm is distracted by some verbs.
 The top words corresponding to some categories (fiction, lore, etc) are not very meaningful.

+To-do
+---
+* __word removal__ - In the test, we use Porter Stemmer which results in a 28085-size vocabulary (raw text has a size of 42090).
+However, further feature selection is in need, i.e. removal of some verbs